No Shame in That

 Version 6 of the "Who Are We?" story, the biblical story of the world

-In this version we how God restores honor to humanity, and we see ourselves in Christ as honorable finishers, having the stamina and courage to keep going through anything
+In this version we see how God restores honor to humanity, and we see ourselves in Christ as worthy finishers, having the stamina and courage to endure all attacks on our worth.

 Prototype story by Stan Nussbaum